 Because the class is presented phenomenologically, it requires each student to become familiar with a few dozen rock and mineral specimens and a few hundred descriptive terms unique or limited to geoscience.
 It also requires each student to explore straightforward analytical concepts in laboratory.
 This may be labor intensive at times; students should budget their preparations accordingly.

 In summary, because we will mostly point to, and not reconstruct or prove, phenomena, observation, and theory, this class is likely to be completed with a somewhat minimal outlay of effort for many.
-Experience suggests that those students who attend lecture, read the text, participate fully in laboratory, and prepare for exams typically earn high marks; those who fail to meet these criteria do not.
+Experience suggests that those students who attend lecture, read the assignments, participate fully in laboratory, and prepare for exams typically earn high marks; those who fail to meet these criteria do not.
 However, experience also suggests that some will struggle with this class despite a dedicated effort - if you find yourself in this group, please seek additional help and resources as soon as possible.